cybercongress/go-cyber/docs/run_validator.md

 RAM: 32 GB
 SSD: 256 GB
 Connection: 100Mb, Fiber, Stable and low-latency connection
-GPU: nvidia GeForce(or Tesla/Titan/Quadro) with CUDA-cores; at least 6gb of memory*
+GPU: Nvidia GeForce(or Tesla/Titan/Quadro) with CUDA-cores; at least 6gb of memory*
 Software: Docker, Ubuntu 16.04/18.04 LTS
 ```

-*Cyberd runs well on comsumer grade cards like Geforce GTX 1070, but expect load growth.
+*Cyberd runs well on consumer-grade cards like Geforce GTX 1070, but expect load growth.
 We advise to use Error Correction compatible cards from Tesla or Quadro families.*

-But, of cource, hardware is your onw choise and tecnically it migth be possible to run the chain on "even - 1 CUDA core gpu", but, you should be aware of stabilty and a decline in calculation speed.
+But, of course, the hardware is your own choice and technically it might be possible to run the chain on "even - 1 CUDA core GPU", but, you should be aware of stability and a decline in calculation speed.

 ## Validator setup

 ### Third-party software

-In order to access the GPU, cyberd uses Nvidia drivers version **410+** and [Nvidia CUDA toolkit](https://developer.nvidia.com/cuda-downloads) should be installed on the host system.
+To access the GPU, cyberd uses Nvidia drivers version **410+** and [Nvidia CUDA toolkit](https://developer.nvidia.com/cuda-downloads) should be installed on the host system.

 You may skip any sections of the guide if you already have any of the necessary software configured.

-As long as the the current implementation of `cyber` is written in [Go](https://golang.org/), we will also need to install Go.
+As long as the current implementation of `cyber` is written in [Go](https://golang.org/), we will also need to install Go.

 ### Installing Go